Coordinators:

 Planned activities

-• The session will consist of paper presentations followed by a roundtable discussion among presenters and invited commentators.
+- The sessions will consist of paper presentations followed by a roundtable discussion among presenters and invited commentators.
 A short open discussion with the audience will conclude the session.

-• Preferred: onsite (with the possibility of hybrid participation upon request)
+Format: Two onsite sessions (with the possibility of hybrid participation upon request)